-Who are neither Montana residents nor are their parents Montana real-property taxpayers.
+Who are neither residents of the state nor whose parents are not Montana real-property taxpayers.

-Western Undergraduate Exchange (WUE):
+• Western Undergraduate Exchange:

 Dawson Community College participates in the Western Undergraduate Exchange (WUE), a program of the Western Interstate Commission for Higher Education and other Western states.
-Through WUE, students from Alaska, Arizona, California, Colorado, Commonwealth of the Northern Marianas Islands, Hawaii, Idaho, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming may enroll at Dawson Community College in any program, paying "In-State/Out-of-District Student" tuition rate plus 50 percent of that amount (plus other fees that are paid by all students).
+Through WUE, students from Alaska, Arizona, California, Colorado, Commonwealth of the Northern Marianas Islands, Hawaii, Idaho, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming may enroll at Dawson Community College in any program, paying resident tuition plus 50 percent of that amount (plus other fees that are paid by all students).